Skip to main content

 Popular posts from this blog

-Adam Kimmel Director of Photography New York NY | Call 929-323-4441 Adam Kimmel, Director Of Photography, Explores Innovation In Comedy Shows In a recent interview, Adam Kimmel, ASC, revealed an unusual approach he took in one of his most recent shoots, a CNN / Netflix comedy show.
-Kimmel, A well respected Cinematographer (Director of Photography (DOP/DP) for many years, is always happy to share his perspective and the benefit of his experience with his peers and students.
-Learn more about the renowned cinematographer and his work at the following link: Adam Kimmel DOP.
-While the approaches to stand up comedy shoots are relatively well established and have been for quite some time, Adam Kimmel has demonstrated once again that innovation is always welcome in the industry.
-During a recent shoot for Colin Quinn's Red State, Blue State, Kimmel opted to work with Arri's Alexa LF cameras, complemented by their signature primes.
-While this combination produces an outstanding image, w...
+At a recent interview, ASC, Adam Kimmel, disclosed an approach that he took in one of his most recent shoots, a CNN / Netflix comedy series.
+Kimmel, A well respected Cinematographer (Director of Photography (DOP/DP) for several years, is always happy to talk about his perspective and also the advantage of his expertise with his coworkers and students.
+Find out more about his job at the following link and the famous cinematographer: Adam Kimmel DOP.
+Though the approaches to stand up comedy shoots are relatively well established and have been for quite a while, Adam Kimmel has shown once again that innovation is always welcome from the industry.
+During a recent shoot for Colin Quinn’s Red State, Blue State, Kimmel opted to work with the Alexa LF cameras of Arri, complemented by their signature primes.
+Although this mix produces an image, using also the chance of more shallow depth of field aesthetics and also immersive, it’s an unusual approach for a stand-up show.
+Regardless of this...